The Best and Worst of Chiang Mai + How to Deal

 This is where you need to get creative and use some acrobatics to get the used paper into the can without anything touching you.
 Pull the can out in front of you before you sit down, or try to use as little paper as possible to reduce the amount of times you need to use the waste bin.

-Some stalls will have a hose to use instead of paper.
+Some stalls will have a hose to use instead of paper, especially at many of the temples.
 Just try not to press too hard on the handle or you’ll end up taking a shower in the bathroom stall.

 A small garbage can that you can open with your foot, near a toilet